This article is part of Managing bug report in issue tracker series.

 Therefore, most EurekaLog's customers use a compromise way.
 The idea is that you store password in your executable, but you limit things that you can actually do with this password.
 Obviously, you should not use your administrator account for sending reports.

-Important Conclusion: never use your administrator password in EurekaLog configuration.
+Important Conclusion: never use your administrator password in EurekaLog settings.

 What you can do to reduce impact of a leaked password: